syncfusion-content/install-docs/Common/Essential-Studio/licensing/how-to-generate.md

 ---
 layout: post
-title: Overview of Syncfusion license generation - Syncfusion
+title: How to Generate Syncfusion License Key | Syncfusion
-description: Learn here about how to generate Syncfusion license key for syncfusion application for license validation.
+description: Learn how to generate the Syncfusion license key for licensed and trial users from the Syncfusion account for license validation.
 platform: common
 control: Essential Studio
 documentation: ug
 ---

-# Generate Syncfusion<sup style="font-size:70%">&reg;</sup> License key
+# How to Generate Syncfusion<sup style="font-size:70%">&reg;</sup> License Key

 ## Generating a Single License Key